Welcome To A Peaceful Ending At Home

 My desire is to make this transition as gentle and peaceful as is humanly attainable.
 I never rush the process, as I believe the period prior to the actual transition is extremely important.
 The sedative injection I give is absorbed slowly and provides pain relief as well as a twilight sleep state.
 It also gives each person the opportunity to say their last “good-byes.”
 In many cases, they are able to pet and touch areas on their pet that they haven’t been able to before or for a long time.

 Hours are by appointment only.
 I am closed on Sundays and major holidays.
 Phone consultation hours are from 10 A.M. until 7 P.M., except on the days I’m closed.
 I am not available for emergencies as these are best handled at an emergency or 24 hour hospital in your area.
 In some instances I will be available for same day service, but in many cases, I may not be available until the next day.

 Covid-19, and/or its variants, are still a threat and will continue to be so for the foreseeable future.
 Fortunately, I am fully vaccinated.
-However, I will wear a mask and some personal protective equipment during my visits.
+However, I may wear a mask and some personal protective equipment during my visits.
 I do ask that anyone present who hasn’t been vaccinated wear a mask.
 Please, don’t hesitate to call with questions and/or concerns.

 Navigating The Site